Skip to Content

 • Day 1: Daintree Rainforest & Cape Tribulation

-Walk the Jindalba Interpretive Rainforest Trail.
-The Daintree is an area of ancient tropical rainforest spanning 120,000 hectares, making it the largest portion of tropical rainforest in Australia.
-Walk the quiet tracks to witness the complex ecosystems in this World Heritage Area.
-Jindalba nature trail offers unique and remarkable opportunities to experience the natural scenery and endemic wildlife within the national park.
+The Daintree is an area of ancient tropical rainforest spanning 120,000 hectares, making it the largest portion of tropical rainforest in Australia Walk the quiet tracks to witness the complex ecosystems in this World Heritage Area.

-After lunch continue to Cape Tribulation (where the rainforest meets the reef).
 This famous valley resembles a giant amphitheatre with a semicircle of hills dominated by Mt Sorrow (850m) and Mt Hemmant (1000m).
 The south-eastern rainfall trapped by this valley results in a lush tropical climate with high temperatures, humidity and rainfall.
-Several walks, scenic lookouts and beach areas are located in the coastal community.
+Renowned for its scenic landscape and remote beaches

 Accommodation: Heritage Lodge